THINKLab2020/carekit-hyperprotect-lab/docs/HPBackendSDK_Tutorial.md

 7. Run the 'npm' installation by using command _npm install_ from the root directory of the Github repo {enter name here once finalized}
 	* The _npm install_ process will install all of the required packages and dependencies needed to run the CareKit application
+	* Ensure that the ts-node version is **greater** than 3.3.0, as several compiler errors will occur during the next step if an older version is used.

-8. Finally, start the application by executing the _npm start_ command.
-This particular command will initialize the application, and bring the application online.
+8. Finally, start the application backend by executing the _npm start_ command.
+This particular command will initialize the application, and bring the application online leveraging port 3000.
-	* {add more details - perhaps change the description}
+	* If the _npm start_ execution was successful, the message stating that 'Server started on port 3000' should propagate.